dibley1973/StoredProcedureFramework/README.md

 This is an on-going project and has been inspired by and some of the ocde will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
 See link: [https://mindlesspassenger.wordpress.com/2011/02/02/code-first-and-stored-procedures/]

-Please note a new API change is in progress.
-Please refer to code in branch "v0.2" which is in synch with the current documentation.
+Please note this is a work in progress.
+Currently integration tests are being pulled out of teh Unittest project to be placed in an IntegrationTest project.
+The usage documentation may be out of date during this period.

 ## Versions
 * 0.3 This version supports stored procedures with Table Value Parameters.
 This is the version that is currently in development.